department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 - Python
 - [pyenv](https://github.com/pyenv/pyenv): Manage Python versions, can be used with poetry to create isolated environments
 - [Poetry](https://python-poetry.org/): Manage all your Python package dependencies
+- [wkhtmltopdf](https://wkhtmltopdf.org/): The PDF generation command line tool and one of our system dependencies

 # Technologies